Yakutat sockeye fishery blindsided by historic low return

 Unlike other salmon fisheries around the Southeast, biologists never saw this coming.

-The forecast for the sockeye return on the Situk River was good this year.
-Managers expected to see around 21,000 fish through the weir by this time, and 30,000 to 70,000 by the end of the season.
+The forecast for the sockeye return on the Situk river was good this year.
+Managers expected to see around 21,000 fish through the weir by this time, and between 30,000-70,000 by the end of the season.

-As of Monday, only 2,300 fish had made it back to the river.
-Fish & Game biologist Nicole Zeiser said the low return is “shocking.”
+Only 2,300 fish — had made it back to the river — as of Monday.

+Alaska Department of Fish and Game biologist Nicole Zeiser says the low return is “shocking.”

 “This is by far the worst on record that we’ve ever seen as far as Situk River weir count,” Zeiser said.

-Subsistence fishing for sockeye on the Situk — one of the few unlimited subsistence fisheries in the state — has been curtailed to just 36 hours a week, from Friday morning to Saturday evening.
+Fish and Game closed subsistence fishing for sockeye on the Situk — one of the few unlimited subsistence fisheries in the state — Tuesday.

 “Most of the data suggests that the problem’s in the marine environment,” she said.
 “Freshwater systems are healthy, producing plenty of smolt and fry going out.
 It’s just that something’s going on in the ocean that we can’t control.”

 “When they went out to sea that was when the Blob formed, and we had the highest sea-surface temperatures on record, during those years,” Zeiser said.
-“So that could play a factor into what’s going on with these species, but it’s just hard to say.”
+“That could play a factor into what’s going on with these species, but it’s just hard to say.”

-Zeiser said she’s encouraged by recent improvements in the Copper River returns, but she’d want to see 2,000 to 3,000 sockeye per day moving through the Situk weir before she’d consider reopening the commercial fishery.
-Otherwise, Yakutat set-netters, like other Southeast salmon fishermen, will look to chum and coho to save the season.
-Zeiser said that the average five-year commercial harvest for silver salmon in the Situk has been about 100,000 fish.
+Zeiser is encouraged by recent improvements in the Copper River returns, but she’d want to see 2,000-3,000 sockeye per day moving through the Situk weir before she’d consider reopening the commercial fishery.

+Otherwise, Yakutat set-netters — like other Southeast salmon fishermen — will look to chum and coho to save the season.

+That the average five-year commercial harvest for silver salmon in the Situk has been about 100,000 fish, Zeiser said.

 Recent headlines